There are two types of cleaning methods that you can do to ensure your grow goes smoothly. The first is sanitation and the second is sterilization.

 - Put your pH and EC sensors in two separate cups of tap water outside the unit, still attached.
 This is to make sure they stay wet during this process.

 - Fill a bucket with the solution and fill the unit.
 Allow the unit to soak for 30 minutes.

 - Drain your unit.

-- Using a non-abrasive scrub brush and the remaining prepared solution in the bottom of the tank, scrub the sides and bottom of your tank.
+- Using a non-abrasive scrub brush and the remaining solution in the bottom of the reservoir, scrub the sides and bottom of your reservoir.

-Bonus cleaning If you notice your airstone is slowing down the flow of bubbles into your tank, you can clean it too.
-After step 7 above, prepare a 35% hydrogen peroxide solution (mixed 1/1 with water) and pour enough into your tank to cover your air stone.
+Bonus cleaning tip: If you notice your airstone is slowing down the flow of bubbles into your reservoir, giving it a good clean can help clear this up.
+After step 7, prepare a 35% hydrogen peroxide solution (mixed 50/50 with water) and pour enough into your reservoir to cover your air stone.
 Let the system sit for an hour, then fill and drain your unit.
-One final wipe down and you are ready to fill your unit and begin growing again!
+One final wipe down, and you're ready to fill your unit and begin growing again!

 Still have questions?
 Please see HERE for how to contact us.